-(*Editors note: please ignore the slur in the title until reading all the way through this article)
+(*Editors note: please ignore the slur in the title until read all the way through this article.
+Thank you.)

 -House Nigga: A house slave, the one who is always after the master, the kind of slave that is the closest to the master.
 The most flexible type of slave.

 Nowadays, often used to designate blacks who serve a white like they slaves.